About

-Hello and Welcome to the Midhurst Jazz, Food & Blues Festival.
+Hello and Welcome to the Midhurst Jazz, Food & Blues Festival 2025.
 Whether you're an audience member, artist, helper, or sponsor, you're helping us build more than a Festival.
 You're helping us spark a cultural legacy for Midhurst and the beautiful Weald between the North and South Downs that will grow richer with every note played, meal shared, and connection made.

 We've brought together an incredible mix of talent, taste, and soul.
 Expect extraordinary improvisation, deep grooves, bold flavours, and the unmistakable buzz of a town coming alive with rhythm and community spirit.
 From smoky jazz standards to the food of the great jazz and blues clubs from New York, Chicago, and Buenos Aires, we're celebrating life in all its colour.